Last updated on May 12th, 2020

-One of the biggest issues facing newer traders is the lack of trading capital.
+One of the biggest issues facing newer traders interested in options trading, is the lack of trading capital.

 We sent a survey to traders and asked why they were for not registering for one of our upcoming Options training webinars.